FaisalJulaidan/NoiseExposure-Web-App/README.md

 ## How to Use the Web Application
 All the data avaiable in the application is public and doesn't require loggin in, howerver, when logged in, you can filter and view your personal noise data

-Please use the below test accounts login
+Please use the below test accounts to login:

 username: *test@test.com*
 password: *123*